b0tchsec/CTF-Fanny-Pack/solutions/google_2016/For2/Readme.md

 ### Investigate
 Upon opening the caputre file with Wireshark, it's immediatly obvious that it contains USB traffic.
 However, it wasn't obvious to me what device(s) the traffic is for.
 I sorted the logs by 'Protocol' hoping for a protocol at a layer above USB.
 Sure enough, there is one USBHID message.

 My initial assumption was that this was keyboard traffic.
-But intuitively speaking, the data didn't appear to contain keypresses.
+But intuitively, the data didn't appear to contain keypresses.
 So after a few moments of looking at the logs, I remembered reading a writeup a few months ago for a CTF in which they were given a capture file containing USB traffic.

 Sure enough, I found the writeup!
-The great folks at wiremask have written a great [writeup](https://wiremask.eu/writeups/boston-key-party-2015-riverside/) that helped me a tremendous amount in solving this challenge.
+The folks at wiremask have written a great [writeup](https://wiremask.eu/writeups/boston-key-party-2015-riverside/) that helped me a tremendous amount in solving this challenge.

-Using this filter, I was able to find the vendor and product ID
+Using this filter:
 ```
 usb.bDescriptorType
 ```

-USB Details
+I was able to find the USB vendor and product ID:
 ```
 idVendor: Logitech, Inc. (0x046d)
 idProduct: M90/M100 Optical Mouse (0xc05a)